-Most MATs won't receive one
+Most trusts won't receive one

 Ofsted intends to do summary evaluations in a range of trusts, and will choose using criteria like the individual academies' performance and size of the trust (more on this below).

-It isn't an inspection of MATs
+It isn't an inspection of trusts

 Ofsted can't insist that you engage with this process